Connect with us

 Construction estimating is usually done by a project estimator.
 It can also be done by a site manager or other worker depending on the size and scope of the project.

-While every project is different for another, an estimator will generally look at the take-off to measure materials, time, and labour.
+While every project is different from another, an estimator will generally look at the take-off to measure materials, time, and labour.

 Direct expenses are costs that are accountable directly for a specific activity in construction work.
 They include building materials, equipment, and labour.